johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-03-20-partialview-tostring.md

 ---
-title: "PartialView.ToString()"
+title: 'PartialView.ToString()'
 authors: johnnyreilly
 tags: [asp.net mvc, sward, PartialView]
 hide_table_of_contents: false
 ---

 In the name of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) I found myself puzzling how one could take a `PartialViewResult` and render it as a `string`.
 Simple, right?

 In fact, in my head this was already a solved problem.
 I mean I've written about this [before](http://blog.icanmakethiswork.io/2012/07/rendering-partial-view-to-string.html) already!
 Except I haven't.
 Not really - what I did back then was link to what someone else had written and say "yay! well done chap - like he said!".
 It turns out that was a bad move.
 That blog appears to be gone and so I'm back to where I was.
 Ug.
 Lesson learned.

 ## What are we trying to do?

 So, for the second time of asking, here is how to take a `PartialViewResult` and turn it into a `string`.
 It's an invaluable technique to deal with certain scenarios.

 In my own case I have a toolbar in my application that is first pushed into the UI in my `_Layout.cshtml` by means of a trusty `@Html.Action("Toolbar")`.
 I wanted to be able to re-use the `PartialViewResult` returned by `Toolbar` on my controller inside a `JSON` payload.
-And despite the title of this post, `PartialView.ToString()`*doesn't* quite cut the mustard.
+And despite the title of this post, `PartialView.ToString()`_doesn't_ quite cut the mustard.
 Obvious really, if it did then why would I be writing this and you be reading this?

 The solution is actually fairly simple.
 And, purely for swank, I'm going to offer it you 3 ways.
 Whatever's your poison.